In the world of owning a digital agency, avoiding nightmare clients can be your “make it or break it” moment.

-Some clients also have a longer timeline, that might not always work for you either.
+Some clients also have a longer timeline, which might not always work for you either.
 If you have a process and it fits a timeline, stick to that.
 Don’t change your process for your timeline for your clients, unless it truly does not interrupt your business.
 In the case of a rushed timeline, you might not be the right fit.
 But happily try to find the client someone else (but again, the client can’t always determine the project timeline, only the agency can really define that).

 Learn to say NO so you can say YES

 No, that project is not really in our wheelhouse.

 If you take the wrong clients, then you can’t find the right ones.
 Being patient, saying no, and turning those NO’s into other opportunities is a great strategy.

 Built a network of agencies in different niches who are best suited to different projects and types of work.
 If you have someone who needs a project done with a short deadline, refer them to a vetted partner.
 Make a personal introduction and partner them with other agencies you think you will be successful with.